Advice on how public bodies can support the Homes for Ukraine scheme.

 We also receive data on Ukrainian citizens entering the UK under the Homes for Ukraine schemes from the Home Office.

-Data on sponsors, approved applicants, visa statuses and UK arrivals is shared with local authorities via the Ukraine Data Platform.
+Data on sponsors, approved applicants, visa statuses and UK arrivals is shared with local authorities via Data Sharing Service.

 Offers of support

-The Welsh Government has developed a national Data Platform to support the Homes for Ukraine resettlement scheme in Wales.
+The Welsh Government has developed a national data sharing service to support the Homes for Ukraine resettlement scheme in Wales.

 It provides secure access to an up-to-date, single source of data to those providing support to Ukrainian citizens coming into Wales.